robinhenry/gym-anm/README.md

 * the topology and characteristics of the electricity distribution network,
 * the observation space,
-* the modelling of the stochastic processes.
+* the modelling of the stochastic processes present in the system.

 For more information on building new environments, see [ADD LINK].